tameeshB/celesta-backend/README.md

 {
   status: //http status code
   userID: //uid of logged in user in case of successful login
+  name : //name
+  college : //college
+  events: ['event1',event2],
   message: //message from the server
 }

 /register